Writing the piggy bank smart contract#

 Preparation#

-You also need to set up a new smart contract project.
-Follow the guide Set up a smart contract project and return to this point afterwards.
+Set up a new smart contract project by following the guide Set up a smart contract project and return to this point afterwards.

 Bring in the standard library#